linkerd/linkerd2/rautz/DESIGN.md

 ## Goals

 1. Support per-route authorization policies
-2. Specify a roadmap for Linkerd's policy/configuration ecosystem
+2. Determine a roadmap for Linkerd's policy/configuration ecosystem

 ## Types of Policies

+Meshed traffic policies can apply in one of two ways:

-* Inbound
+### Inbound policies

+_Inbound_ policies are enforced on the server-side of a connection.
+These policies apply regardless of whether the connection originates from a meshed or unmeshed client.
+They _protect_ a server from receiving unwanted traffic by
+configuring:

 * Authorization
 * Rate limiting
 * Header rewriting
 * Telemetry

+#### Kubelet probes

+Kubelet probes are of special concern because they are critical to Kubernetes' pod & service lifecycle management.

+Kubelet probes are always unmeshed and cannot be configured to use HTTPS.
+There is no standardized way to identify the set of expected Kubelet IPs in a cluster and this configuration is highly environment-specific.
+It is therefore challenging to construct policies based on source IP address.

+Furthermore, though it is broadly considered to be an anti-pattern, we have found that many applications comingle application endpoints with administrative health-checking endpoints on a single HTTP server that otherwise requires authorization.
+It is therefore necessary to be able to be able to target authorization policies at individual HTTP routes.

-* Outbound
+### Outbound policies

+_Outbound_ policies are enforced on the client-side of a connection and apply to both meshed and unmeshed traffic.
+They generally address _reliability_ concerns by configuring:

 * Circuit Breakers
 * Failure injection
 * Header rewriting
-  * Telemetry
 * Retries
   * Hedges
 * Logical Routing
   * Alternates
   * Unions
+  * Load balancing configuration
-  * Proxy transport (HTTP/2 upgrading, etc)
+* Meshed transport (HTTP/2 upgrading, etc)
+* Telemetry

 ## Background

+### `AuthorizationPolicy`

 Linkerd now supports an `AuthorizationPolicy` type, which expresses a set of required authentications for a target.
 Targets are always resources in the local